 The Department of Labor’s FMLA Web page added links to forms carrying an updated expiration date, first March 30, then April 30.

 Practical impact: Right now, probably none.
 If past practice holds true, using your recently expired FMLA forms you may have printed out will still suffice.
-Or you can use these new forms from the DOL's website and print fresh ones:

 The U.S. Department of Labor has released new updated FMLA certification and notification forms that won't expire for three more years.
 These new forms carry an expiration date of Feb.
 28, 2015 in the upper right corner.
 Employers can use these DOL forms directly in their organizations, or they can use the forms as models and create their own versions.